DevelDoe/devel-react/readme.md

 This major release is the basic skeleton for a react application.

-* 0.2 DevelStrap - Test Suit
+* 0.2 Test Suit
   * This minor update adds a Karma, Mocha, Expect and react-addons-test-utils to the application.

-## 0.3 DevelStrap - Redux implementation
+* 0.3 Redux

-This minor update adds Redux to the project for eazy handling of application wide data.
+  * This minor update adds Redux to the project for eazy handling of application wide data.

-## 0.4 DevelStrap - React Router implementation
+* 0.4 React Router

-This minor update adds React Router for navigation the application.
+  * This minor update adds React Router for navigation the application.

-# 1.1 DevelStrap - Added Firebase CRUD
+* 1.1 DevelStrap - Added Firebase CRUD

-This minor update adds Firebase as a backend CRUD solution.
+  * This minor update adds Firebase as a backend CRUD solution.

 ## Webpack & Babel